As if osteoporosis drugs couldn’t get any worse, recent research reveals that they may cause hair loss… to the point of baldness.

 While the “exact mechanism of bisphosphonate induced alopecia is unknown,”1 the researchers concluded that it’s most likely due to the fact that bisphosphonates block a particular enzyme, thereby interfering with an enzymatic pathway.1

 Sounds familiar?
-If it does, it’s because I’ve devoted many pages of the Save Our Bones Program to give an explanation of…
+If it does, it’s because I’ve devoted many pages of the Osteoporosis Reversal Program to give an explanation of…

 A Crucial Enzymatic Pathway That’s Blocked By All Bisphosphonate Drugs